CUFE-Student-Guide/CUFE-Student-Guide.github.io/README.md

 \$$1495 + (70\times(Current\ Year - 2023)) + Optional\ 140\$$

 ## Your file
+- Can be requested 1 week after results announcement and has to be retrieved before requesting a graduation certificate.
 - Go to the Central Library in the main CU Campus to get "إخلاء طرف" after paying 33 EGP (doesn't include Fawry's fees) in Fawry [here](https://ckes.cu.edu.eg/) with username: `clib` and password `cl!b@#$)`, to stamp the receipt from Fawry.
 - Go to the CUFE Library in CUFE Campus (building 9, behind Architecture building) to get another "إخلاء طرف", you'll pay 2 EGP (not via Fawry.
 - Go to your program's secretary to sign the same paper from the last step.